EdPike365-Org/edpike365-blog/content/blog/gatsby-remark-emoji/index.md

   - remark
   - MarkDown
 ---

 ### A Light Hearted Project For April Fools

 If you've tried adding Emoji to your Gatsby Markdown blog, you will see that it's very hit or miss.
-Below is a quick guide to what works and what doesn't.
+Below is a quick guide to what works and what doesn't on April Fools Day, 2021.

 ![Emoji Kiss](emoji-kiss.webp)